 Double yellow lines

-Used to define the start and end of an area where parking is not prohibited at any time.
+Used to define the start and end of an area where parking is prohibited at any time.

 Single yellow lines